Propulsion Technician

 Welcome to AALTO, a global leader in Stratospace.
 Based in Farnborough, AALTO is an Airbus subsidiary that manufactures, operates, and delivers services with its solar‑powered, stratospheric platform: Zephyr.

-AALTO operates in a new operational layer between most of air traffic and low-Earth orbit, Stratospace.
-This is where high-altitude platforms led by Zephyr deliver services to commercial and government partners.
-We can help monitor environments, observe borders, track natural disasters and connect unconnected communities.
+AALTO operates in a new operational layer – Stratospace – bridging most air traffic and low‑Earth orbit.
+Our high‑altitude platforms help monitor environments, observe borders, track natural disasters, and connect unconnected communities.

-Join us as we create a new domain of aerospace: Stratospace.
-You’ll be part of a highly-skilled, innovative and passionate group of people – Team AALTO.
-Together, we can Unlock Stratospace.
+Join us to create a new domain of aerospace: Stratospace.
+You’ll work with a highly skilled, innovative, passionate team – Team AALTO – and help unlock Stratospace.

 • Maintain build records.

-• Contribution to Problem Solving and corrective action delivery.
+• Contribute to problem‑solving and corrective action delivery.

-• Using measuring equipment and calibrated jigs to carry out dimensional verification to the specification.
+• Use measuring equipment and calibrated jigs to carry out dimensional verification to specification.

 • Identify waste in assembly processes and implement activities to improve efficiency.